Objectives of the service

 European rail systems need to increase their transport capacity of persons and goods, reducing costs caused by trackside equipment, and in parallel unifying different national regulations, while maintaining the high level of safety.
 For this purpose the Level 3 of the European Train Management System (ERTMS) standardises the necessary components and regulations.
 The capacity increase shall be achieved by the transition from train management by trackside fixed blocks to fixed virtual blocks or moving blocks.
 One essential element is the continuous monitoring of the completeness of a train (“train integrity”) without the need of trackside equipment.
 Technical solutions exist – except for freight trains, because their wagons do not provide an electrical power supply.

-The project “3TIMS” focusses on three technologies (GNSS with IMU, Brake Pipe monitoring, M2M radio links) to close that gap.
+The project “3TIMS” focusses on three technologies (GNSS, IMU, Brake Pipe monitoring) plus M2M radio link to close that gap.

-Starting from an analysis of the stakeholders and users’ technical and economic needs 3TIMS establishes the user- and system requirements for an on-board train integrity monitoring system (TIMS) for freight trains, and assesses the suitability of the three candidate technologies.
-On this basis, the design is elaborated and consolidated by a proof-of-concept analysis complemented by an economic viability analysis to consolidate the concept.
+Starting from an analysis of the stakeholders’ and users’ technical and economic needs 3TIMS establishes the user- and system requirements for an on-board train integrity monitoring system (TIMS) for freight trains, and assesses the suitability of the three candidate technologies.
+On this basis, the design is elaborated, complemented by an extensive Functional Analysis, Hazard Analysis, FMECA and Fault Tree Analyses, and consolidated by a proof-of-concept analysis complemented by an economic viability analysis to consolidate the concept.

 Users and their needs

-The primary users of a freight train integrity monitoring system are the different train operators in Europe or worldwide, like e.g. DB (Germany), SNCF (France), RFI (Italy).
-Within those organisations, shunters (ease of installation), maintainers (ease of use/maintenance), train conductor (initialisation and operation), train managers (required safety level and availability of train integrity information, seamless integration into established workflows) are further stake holders.
-Apart from the high safety and availability level, the train operators are also interested in a cost-efficient device throughout its lifecycle (procurement, installation, operation, maintenance, decommissioning).
+The primary users of a freight train integrity monitoring system are the railway undertakings and infrastructure managers in Europe or worldwide, like e.g. DB (Germany), SNCF (France), RFI (Italy).
+Within those organisations, shunters (ease of installation), maintainers (ease of use/maintenance), train driver (initialisation and operation), train managers (required safety level and availability of train integrity information, seamless integration into established workflows) are further stake holders.
+Apart from the high safety and availability level, railway undertakings and infrastructure managers are also interested in a cost-efficient device throughout its lifecycle (procurement, installation, operation, maintenance, decommissioning).

-Targeted users are rail operators in Belgium, Denmark, France, Germany, Italy, Norway, Spain, Sweden, Switzerland, The Netherlands, United Kingdom (ERTMS users group), but also rail operators in Africa, America, Asia, Australia.
+Targeted users are railway undertakings and infrastructure managers in Belgium, Denmark, France, Germany, Italy, Norway, Spain, Sweden, Switzerland, The Netherlands, United Kingdom (ERTMS users group), but also in Africa, America, Asia, Australia.

 Service/ system concept